 “I love serving this community and this organization.
 It is always something different,” she said.

-Sarah and her husband, Jeff, have a daughter who is a sophomore at Johnson County Community College and a son who is a junior at Free State High School.
+Sarah and her husband, Jeff, have a daughter, who is a sophomore at Johnson County Community College, and a son, who is a junior at Free State High School.
 Sarah said her children are fourth generation 4-Hers.
 Sarah is a community leader for the Lone Star 4-H Club.
 During the Douglas County Fair, she oversees the visual arts entries as a superintendent.
 One of her proudest accomplishments as assistant county administrator was overseeing $7 million in improvements at the Douglas County Fairgrounds.
 This included construction of a new meeting space, open pavilion and outdoor arena.
 The work was completed in 2017.

 Sarah also has volunteered to participate twice in Transformations, an annual Lawrence event where about 10 people work with female impersonation consultants to compete in a pageant that includes three categories: gown, talent and interview.
 The winner takes home $10,000 for the charity of their choice.
 Sarah’s stage name was Mae West Lawrence and for her talent, she performed a dance number with a puppet and close friend.
 Sarah was the co-winner in 2014 and first-runner up in an all-star event in 2017.
 Her charity was Just Food.
-“It grueling and a lot of work, but it also was an unforgettable experience,” she said.
+“It was grueling and a lot of work, but it also was an unforgettable experience,” she said.

 Her onstage talent was no surprise to those who knew Sarah from her high school and college years when she was active in theater.
 She received a creative and performing arts scholarship at KU, where she performed at Murphy Hall.